Operator. Architect. Integrator.

 I bring founder-level ownership without needing founder-level control.
 I am not attached to a title, and I do not need to be the center of gravity to contribute at a high level.
 When there is mutual fit, trust, and meaningful work, I value stability, loyalty, and long-term contribution.

 I have spent 25 years answering to business partners, clients, and market forces that do not negotiate.
-Taking direction, operating within someone else's structure, and making the people above me look good is not an adjustment for me — it is what I have always done.
+Taking direction, operating within someone else's structure, and making the people above me look good is not an adjustment for me.
+It is what I have always done.

 I apply an ownership mindset directly to your priorities.
 I get under the hood and I do the work.
 I understand how valuable it is to work with someone who uses sound judgment, follows through, adapts quickly, and reduces noise rather than creating it.